Religious Education/Akoranga Hāhi

 Head of Department: Scott Leggett

 Physical Education develops the social, emotional, intellectual, and cultural capabilities of ākonga.
 These capabilities inform the ways in which ākonga understand tikanga in movement contexts, provide diverse ways of participating in physical activities, and contribute to movement's wider benefits to hauora.
-At St Patrick’s Silverstream the explicit teaching of Food and Nutrition and the part it plays in the hauora of our students is woven throughout our learning programs
+At St Patrick’s Silverstream the explicit teaching of Food and Nutrition and the part it plays in the hauora of our students is woven throughout our learning programmes

 Health Studies is about engaging in three key areas of learning — food and nutrition, mental health, and relationships and sexuality — in relation to hauora, and the health and wellbeing of individuals, whānau and communities.
 It is about the complex interconnections between the physical, mental, emotional, social, and spiritual dimensions of people’s lives.